Horse Capital of the World

 Standardbred Pacers Western Dreamer and Staying Together all live at the

 Kentucky Horse Park.
-Old Friends at Dreamchase Farm is home to many
+Other past Derby winners reside on farms in the area.
+Old Friends at Dreamchase Farm, home to many

-superstars who are treated like royalty and offers daily tours.
+superstars who are treated like royalty, offers daily tours.

 - Calumet Farm, with a record